shripal17/ScrcpyController/README.md

 ## Donate
 - This project would not have been possible without scrcpy (of course)!
 - I've spent endless nights making this plugin work well!
-If you liked my work, consider donating me via [UPI (ID: `shripal17@okicici`, Shripal Jain)](https://kutt.it/shripal17UPI) (works only in India) or [PayPal
+If you liked my work, consider donating me via [UPI (ID: `shripal17@okicici`, Shripal Jain)](https://kutt.it/shripal17UPI) (works only in India, open link in smartphone) or [PayPal
 ](https://paypal.me/shripaul17)

 ## License